aem713/COVIDNet/README.md

  Andrew Xavier, German Gonzalez, Xuanyi (Jessica) Chen, Amar Moturu, James Beattie

  ---------------------------------------------------------
  Warning: Running 'DSCI_400_Audio_Regroup.ipynb' more than once could cause organizational errors if terminated early due to its long run time.
-Only run once if possible.
+Only run once if possible as multiple files may be generated.